contractvm/contractvmd/README.md

 # The sample app now asks for a previously saved key, querying nodes (at the time, the local node) and returning the resulting value
 ```

+Note that the default contractvmd uses Litecoin testnet as blockchain, and it connets to our test server to achieve a running litecoind instances.

 Obviously, you can start the contractvmd daemon from multiple nodes, creating a complex network; at the time there isn't a bootstraping mechanism (but it will be available soon), so when you start a new instance you have to specify a list of seed nodes.